-Acting General Counsel.
-Heather Veljkovic was appointed as the Commission's Acting General Counsel in 2021 bringing with her to that position 21 years of legal experience.
+General Counsel.
+Jennifer Monty Rieker was appointed as the Commission's General Counsel in April 2022.
 The General Counsel oversees all legal affairs of the Commission relating to contracts; litigation; personal injury and property damages claims; all dispute resolutions; employment and workers' compensation matters; insurance matters; finance; and real property matters including acquisitions, dispositions and appropriations.
 The General Counsel also serves as the Commission's Chief Ethics Officer, Public Records Officer and Data Privacy Officer.
-Before joining the Commission as a Staff Attorney in 2020, Heather was the Deputy Chief Magistrate at the Housing Division of the Cleveland Municipal Court where she heard civil and criminal cases including forcible entry and detainer, foreclosures, money claims, building and housing codes, zoning codes, and receiverships.
-Heather is a graduate of the Cleveland-Marshall College of Law and earned her B.A. degree from The Ohio State University.
+Before joining the Commission, Jennifer was the Deputy General Counsel at a housing authority where she handled litigation filed by or against the authority, focused on housing issues, compliance, labor and employment, and matters affecting business operations.
+Jennifer is a graduate of The Ohio State University, Moritz College of Law and earned her B.A. degree from DePauw University.

-Deputy Executive Director, Chief Financial Officer.
-Martin S. Seekely oversees all financial operations of the Commission, including budgeting, accounts receivable, accounts payable, payroll, E-ZPass® Customer accounts, investments, and debt service management.
-Marty joined the Commission in May 2010 with 31 years of financial experience.
-During the 16 years that he was employed at Phar-Mor, Inc., he held various positions including Vice President, Chief Financial Officer, and Controller.
-His financial experience also includes serving as Controller for Boston Distributors, Inc.; Controller for Riser Foods, Inc.; and Assistant Controller at Fisher Foods, Inc. Marty received a B.S.B.A. from John Carroll University and became a Certified Public Accountant in 1985.
+Chief Financial Officer.
+Lisa R. Mejac oversees all financial operations of the Commission, including budgeting, accounts receivable, accounts payable, payroll, E-ZPass® Customer accounts, investments, and debt service management.
+Lisa joined the Commission in December 2004 as a Staff Accountant.
+Lisa was promoted to Accounting Manager in 2006, Assistant Comptroller in December 2012 and Comptroller in 2021, and was appointed as Chief Financial Officer in July 2022.
+Lisa spent the greater part of her professional career with the Commission and was a key part of the team that implemented E-ZPass® and electronic tolling for Ohio Turnpike customers.
+Lisa received a B.S.B.A. from John Carroll University and an MBA degree from Cleveland State University.
+She became a Certified Public Accountant in 2009.